 Working in partnership with the Northeast Michigan Great Lakes Stewardship Initiative, its community partners, and local grocery stores, students decorate paper bags to convey messages regarding conservation and preservation following a discussion about the dangers of using plastic bags.
-These bags will then be distributed to customers on Earth Day, April 22nd.
+These paper bags will then be distributed to customers on Earth Day, April 22nd.

 The students’ campaign aims to lower the use of plastic bags, which have harmful environmental consequences, and to advocate the use of reusable bags.
-Single-use plastics, like plastic bags, are especially dangerous to area watercourses since they can enter into the ecosystem and break down into microplastics.
+Single-use plastics, like plastic bags, are especially dangerous since they can enter into the ecosystem and break down into microplastics.
 Microplastics are small pieces of plastic that can absorb pollutants.
 Confused as food, they are commonly consumed by fish and birds; this consumption can ultimately lead to the animal’s death.

 Oscoda High School Biology students explained how plastic impacts marine environments at Richardson Elementary.
 4th graders then decorated paper grocery bags to raise awareness about the dangers of plastic bags for our Great Lakes.
-Working in partnership with Roger's Family Foods and ACE Hardware, 200 student-decorated bags will be distributed to customers to raise awareness about the impact of marine debris and what we can do to help!
+Working in partnership with Roger's Family Foods and ACE Hardware, 130 student-decorated bags will be distributed to customers to raise awareness about the impact of marine debris and what we can do to help!

 Roger’s City Middle Schoolers visited with 2nd, 3rd, 4th and 5th graders from Roger’s City Elementary to explain the negative impacts of plastic in our Great Lakes ecosystem.
 The elementary students then decorated paper grocery bags to raise awareness about the dangers of plastic in our Great Lakes.
 Partnering with Save-A-Lot and Family Fare, 170 student-decorated bags at these locations and available to customers to raise awareness about this growing issue.